Updated on February 10, 2023

 Maximum Age for LASIK

-If you’re a non-smoker and you have good general health, you may qualify for the LASIK vision correction procedure.
+If you’re a non-smoker and have good general health, you may qualify for LASIK.

-Cataracts are prevalent in old age and are a major reason why many senior patients don’t qualify for LASIK surgery.8
+However, certain conditions can make you ineligible for LASIK eye surgery.
+Cataracts are prevalent in old age and are a major reason many seniors don’t qualify for LASIK surgery.8

-Patients with autoimmune diseases such as rheumatoid arthritis, diabetes, or Sjögren’s syndrome may affect results.
+People with autoimmune diseases such as rheumatoid arthritis, diabetes, or Sjögren’s syndrome may have impacted results.

-Eye diseases such as severe cataracts and glaucoma may affect the healing process or lead to complications.9
+Eye diseases such as severe cataracts and glaucoma may affect healing or lead to complications.9 You must have good eye health to prevent any further complications from undergoing LASIK surgery.

 Certain prescription medications such as steroids, immunosuppressants, and anti-inflammatories can affect healing.